Status as Associated Institution is given to academic or cultural non-profit institutions who have the same general objectives as APUNE.

 - Universitat Jaume I- Universitat Jaume I (UJI) came into being as a higher education and research centre on 27 February 1991 to meet the unanimous social demand in the Castelló area.
 It was also the fruit of a tradition in education inherited from the Teacher Training studies at the old University College of Castelló (Col·legi Universitari de Castelló, CUC), which dated from 1969.
 In its first year, the ten lecturers at the CUC gave classes to 21 Science students and 85 from Philosophy and Arts.
 The CUC became part of the Universitat de València at the end of 1979.

-- Universitat Rovira i Virgili- The URV was created in 1991 by the Parliament of Catalonia from the already existing university faculties and schools.
-In this way the Tarragona University of the 16th century was restored.
+- Universitat Rovira i Virgili- The URV, located in Tarragona (Spain) was created in 1991 by the Parliament of Catalonia from the already existing university faculties and schools.
+In this way, the University of Tarragona back on the 16th century was restored.
 From the very first day its aim has been very clear: to place knowledge at the service of society so as to contribute to the social and economic development of its environment, which has gradually transformed over time.
+The URV trains more than 12,000 students every year and is one of the leading universities in Spain and in the European area for the quality of its teaching and excellence of its research, development and innovation.
+As a university that is open to the world, the URV aspires to increase its international visibility, promote the internationalization of its students, teaching and administrative staff, and attract international students.
+The Study Abroad program came into being as a tool to achieve all this.

 - Universitat Pompeu Fabra- UPF is a young, public and modern university founded in 1990 and called to become one of the leading European universities.
 Awarded with a CEI label (International Excellence Campus) by the Spanish Ministry of Education, UPF's indicators have made it a benchmark for the Spanish and European university systems.
 In recent years, the University has begun to figure prominently in some prestigious international rankings.